Trampled Under Foot: Composition and recording

 The song evolved out of a jam session in 1972 and is credited to Robert Plant, Jimmy Page and John Paul Jones.
 Much rehearsal went into perfecting the relentless semi-funk riff that dominates this song.
 John Paul Jones has credited Stevie Wonder with the inspiration for the beat ("Superstition", 1972), which he played on a clavinet.
 Page played through a wah-wah pedal and, as producer, employed reverse echo on the recording.

 Reception and charts

 Billboard described "Trampled Under Foot" as "the most commercial single [Led Zeppelin] put together in several years" and as having "a powerful staccatto beat."
-Cash Box called it a "high-powered effort" that "packs a punch that is sure to be felt on top of the charts."
+Cashbox called it a "high-powered effort" that "packs a punch that is sure to be felt on top of the charts."
 Record World said that "As Zeppelin-sanity begins to reach Beatlemaniacal proportions, the stage is set for the heavy metalmen to take their first single from Physical Graffiti to the top."
 Released in April 1975, it reached number 38 on the Billboard Hot 100.